ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

     orchard: Amount<C>,
 }

+impl ValueBalance {
     /// Consensus rule: The remaining value in the transparent transaction value pool MUST be nonnegative.
     ///
-/// This rule applies to Block and Mempool transactions fn ValueBalance::remaining_transparent_value(&self) -> Result<Amount<NonNegative>, Err> {
+    /// This rule applies to Block and Mempool transactions fn remaining_transparent_value(&self) -> Result<Amount<NonNegative>,Err> {
         // This rule checks the sum of the transparent, sprout, sapling, and orchard value balances in a transaction, not `ValueBalance.transparent`.
         [self.transparent, self.sprout, self.sapling, self.orchard].sum()
     }

-impl Add(Assign) for ValueBalance<C> {

 }

+impl Add for ValueBalance<C> {

+}

+impl Sub for ValueBalance<C> {

+}

+impl AddAssign for ValueBalance<C> {

+}

+impl SubAssign for ValueBalance<C> {

+}

-impl Sub(Assign) for ValueBalance<C> {
+impl Sum for ValueBalance<C> {

 }